mcelduffjames/ecf/README.md

 ## Week of August 7 - August 11, 2017
 1. Monday: Spent the day working on Action Resolution Tracking (Contract filter for the most recent date loaded shows all 0s).
 Also began to work on cleaning up Support Center.
 2. Tuesday: Created autocalendar in Support Center and deleted existing repetitive date fields.
 Also removed unneccessary tables in Action Resolution (alpha sorts, numeric sorts).
+3. Action Resolution Tracking - trying to fix most recent date bug.
+Changed key from Contracts to Pipeline to be AppID.